andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 str = "abc"; // once we assign a String to it, `str` is typed as `String` str = 123;   // error: Int should be String
 ```
-Haxe heavily relies on static typing, so it encourages strict typing as much as possible.
+Haxe heavily relies on static typing, so it tries to be strict as much as possible.
 It does not simply type a variable as `Dynamic` (the Haxe equivalent of `any` in TypeScript) when there is no init value nor type annotation.
 Instead, it will type the variable as `Unknown` (a [monomorph](http://haxe.org/manual/types-monomorph.html)), and will try to figure out the type in later usage of the variable.
 To declare a `Dynamic` variable, users have to explicitly state it (`var thing:Dynamic;`).
 Similarly, Haxe by default does not allow `Array` of mixed types, which is allowed by TypeScript:
 ```ts
 // TypeScript
 var array = ["abc", 123]; // the type of array is (string | number)[]